Campus Safety and Security

 In compliance with the Student Right to Know and Campus Security Act of 1990, the data for the Crime Statistics Report has been gathered from New Brunswick Theological Seminary, the Rutgers University Police Department, and St. John’s University Department of Public Safety as well as local police departments.

 Information is furnished by the Office of Post-Secondary Education.
 If you have any questions, please contact Joan Marshall, Dean of Students, at 732-247-5241.

 1. Annual Security Report

 New Brunswick Theological Seminary (NBTS) is the oldest protestant seminary in North America.
 NBTS has two campuses located in New Brunswick, NJ and Queens, NY.
 In New Jersey, the seminary resides in a new “state of the art” building in the heart of Rutgers University.
 The jewel of the seminary is the historic Sage Library.
 In New York, the extension site is located at St. John’s University with its office in the St. John Hall Building.

 New Brunswick Seminary is a safe place to be with approximately 150 students and 50 faculty and staff members.
 NBTS is concerned about the safety of all campus members and guests.
 This guide will provide the information needed to understand and participate in the efforts to keep the seminary campus safe.

 2. Campus Security Authorities (CSA)

-The Campus Security Authorities (CSA) at New Brunswick Theological Seminary are comprised of two key components: The Administrative Council (The President, Dean of the Seminary, CFO Dean of Students, Director of Development) and Facilities Management.
+The Campus Security Authorities (CSA) at New Brunswick Theological Seminary are comprised of two key components: The Administrative Council and Facilities Management.